Who are those people who attend your mastermind group, Q+A session, or class but never talk? Why do people on Facebook and LinkedIn never respond?

 Jakob Nielsen calls it Participation Inequality.
-I see it most often with “virtual” groups of people who meet online or through video conference meetings.
+I see it most often with “virtual” groups of people who meet online through message forums, Facebook groups, etc.

 Want to learn how to start a mastermind group?
 Click here to get my free video tutorial on how to start a mastermind group of your own.

-We all have something to add to a conversation – our feelings, our experiences, our knowledge, our questions.
-What comes from within counts for a lot with me.
-I love when people leave comments on my blog, interact in my classes, or join the discussion in a mastermind group meeting.
+We all have something to add to a conversation – our feelings, our experiences, our knowledge, and our questions.
+What comes from within counts.
+As content providers, we all love when people leave comments on our blog, interact during our classes, or join the discussion in a mastermind group meeting.

-And let’s face it: the whole point of a mastermind group is to brainstorm together, right?
+And let’s face it: the whole point of a mastermind group or workshop is to brainstorm together, right?
 Conversation brings immense value.

-For all types of classes and mastermind groups, here are some guidelines:
+For all types of classes, membership programs, and mastermind groups, here are some guidelines:

 - In live, in-person classes and mastermind groups, the lurker ratio is much better.
 There’s something about being face-to-face in a sharing environment (especially with a good teacher or mastermind group Facilitator) that brings people out of their shells and encourages them to participate.
-In my live classes and groups, I’d say that for every 100 people who attend, 30 will be lurkers.
-10:7 isn’t a bad ratio!
+In my live classes and groups, I’d say that 70-80% speak up during the session.

 - The larger the group, the larger the lurker ratio.
 Social psychologists call this the “social loafing” phenomenon.
 I know you want to scale your program, but at what cost?

 - The longer the event, class or program, the lower the lurker ratio.
-Sometimes it takes while to get people warmed up.
+Sometimes it takes awhile to get participants warmed up.
 They might not begin to participate actively in the discussions until they get a feel for the others in the meeting.
 When you have a multi-session event, you will find that engagement increases in the second and third sessions.